Case study · UX leadership · Design systems · Cross-functional

 The chapter model: making cross-functional work stick

 A biweekly working group co-led with the tech lead, with a live shared agenda.
-The chapter gave design and engineering a consistent forum — across contractors and disciplines — to solve problems together rather than around each other.
+The chapter gave design and engineering a consistent forum: cross-contractor, cross-discipline, solving problems together instead of around each other.

 Outcomes